 - Persons placing a shanty on waters of the Upper Peninsula shall remove the shanty by midnight March 31 of any year.

 - A shanty must be removed if ice conditions become unsafe, regardless of the date.
 After March 31, a shanty must be removed at the end of each day’s fishing activity.

-In addition to the safety gear and shanty listed above, avid ice anglers recommend that you bring an ice spud or auger to cut an 8” to 10” hole, jigging rod(s), tip-up(s), heater, fish sonar or finder and live bait or artificial lures or both.
+In addition to the safety gear and shanty listed above, avid ice anglers recommend that you bring an ice spud or auger to cut an 8 inch to 10-inch hole, jigging rod(s), tip-up(s), heater, fish sonar or finder, and live bait or artificial lures or both.
 Be sure to carry your ID and Michigan fishing license (details below).

 Hook Set Fishing offers half or full-day packages; gear available for up to three people; will fillet and ice pack catches; call 906-399-5407 (requests one-week notice).

 Interested in growing your guide business?
 If you offer ice fishing guide services in the Escanaba area, please contact Robert at 800-533-4386 or email@example.com.
 We will add your contact information to our list.

 Before you head out on your adventure, check out the current weather.